NLP-RL/MMK-Summation/README.md

     python MM-MDS with MCS.py
     -------------------------

+## How to Access the Dataset

+1. **Fill Out the Request Form**: To access the dataset, you need to submit a request through our [Google Form](https://forms.gle/C5q7jDprPGsCuYcD6).

+2. **Review and Approval**: After submitting the form, your request will be reviewed.
+If approved, you will receive an email with a link to download the dataset.

+3. **Terms of Use**: By requesting access, you agree to:
+    - Use the dataset solely for non-commercial, educational, and research purposes.
+    - Attribute the creators of this resource in any works (publications, presentations, or other public dissemination) utilizing the dataset.
+    - Not disseminate the dataset without prior permission from the appropriate authorities.

 # Citation
-If you find this code useful in your research, please consider citing:
+If you find this work useful in your research, please consider citing:
 ```
 @article{saha2024two,
   title={Two eyes, Two views, and finally, One summary!
 Towards Multi-modal Multi-tasking Knowledge-Infused Medical Dialogue Summarization},